cj1128/handmade-hero/README.md

 This is my personal study notes of [Handmade Hero](https://handmadehero.org).

-If you think **writing a professional-quality game from scratch on your own (no engine no library)** is interesting and challenging, I highly recommend this project.
+If you think __writing a professional-quality game from scratch on your own (no engine no library)__ is interesting and challenging, I highly recommend this project.
 In my opinion, it's the best I can find.

-Deepest thanks to *Casey Muratori* for this excellent project.
+Deepest thanks to _Casey Muratori_ for this excellent project.
 It's really awesome.

 ## Env

 Windows 10 with Visual Studio 2019 community version and gVim.

+## Code Style

+My preferred code style for C is different from Casey's.

+- snake_case for types, e.g. `game_world`
+- camelCase for variables, e.g. `globalRunning`
+- PascalCase for functions and macro functions, e.g. `GameUpdateVideo`
+- UPPER_SNAKE_CASE for macro constants, e.g. `TILES_PER_CHUNK`

 ## Windows